Spirituality - Not Religion

 - an opportunity to talk with CeDAR alumni further along in their recovery, to hear of their experiences and what they’ve found helpful along the way.

-Each Sunday morning a one-hour "Gathering" will be offered.
-The Gathering is not mandatory.
+On Sunday mornings, the Spiritual Care Team hosts a one-hour Sunday Gathering.
+This event is not mandatory.
 It is for those seeking to further experience, connect and deepen spiritually making use of silence, story-telling, music, and ritual.
 It is intended as a place where patients can experience fellowship and acceptance with other patients regardless of where they are on their journey.